nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_assay.md

 > :warning: An assay identifier also sets the folder name, so ensure to avoid special characters!

-> :warning: If you only initiated a study and assay but did not yet register it, arc update will overwrite the study name in arcCommander 0.4.0.
-This is solved in [0.5.0](https://github.com/nfdi4plants/arcCommander/releases/tag/v0.5.0-preview2-fat) which is currently available as a preview Version.
+> :warning: If you only initiated a study and assay but did not yet register it, arc update will overwrite the study name in ARC Commander v0.4.0.
+This is solved in [v0.5.0](https://github.com/nfdi4plants/arcCommander/releases/tag/v0.5.0-preview2-fat) which is currently available as a preview Version.
 This problem does not occur when you use `arc a add` (see above and an example below the table).

 |     Field                                 |     Description                                                                                                                                                                                                                                                                                                                    |     Input                   |
 |-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|